 A major culprit in the decline of bees is a class of pesticides called neonicotinoids.
 Banned in Europe, the U.S. routinely uses neonicotinoids.
-Other factors include disappearing foraging habitat, fungal and viral pests, and the Varroa mite.
+Other factors include disappearing foraging habitat, climate change, fungal and viral pests, and the Varroa mite.

 Stop by Oryana throughout the month of June and learn more about the plight of the bees and the valuable work they do throughout the world.